btcpt123/btcnorte/slides/privacy.md

  - Use a Password Manager (self-host)
  - Always use 2FA (VaultWarden)
- - Use a FIDO2 device wherever possible (Trezor)
+ - Use a FIDO2 device wherever possible (Trezor, Bitbox)

 ---